Most Active Stories

 Karen Pearson “I think so often it’s easy for congregations to kind of get into their own little bubble, you know, you see the same people week in and week out, so the interaction that we have with others is just, it’s a very important part of this whole effort and it’s something we enjoy and everyone else seems to enjoy too.”

-As we continue through the market, we meet a horn seller,
+As we continue through the market, we meet a horn seller, a basket vendor,

 “…best quality, best prices, everything you need right here in my basket shop…”